 Urban Agriculture and Food Justice

-At UC Berkeley, I facilitated engaged, experiential, and project-based learning for 6 semesters and 3 summer terms through Urban Agriculture and Food Justice (ESPM 117).
+I co-coordinate the Certificate of Achievement in Urban Agroecology at Merritt College in Oakland.
+Previously at UC Berkeley, I facilitated engaged, experiential, and project-based learning for 6 semesters and 3 summer terms through Urban Agriculture and Food Justice (ESPM 117).
 I also taught the Food Systems minor capstone course, Experiential Learning Through Engagement in Food Systems between 2016 and 2018.
 I describe my teaching as transdisciplinary, comparative, experiential, and integrative.
 Topics span the natural and social sciences.
 Students learn about case studies and theoretical constructs through the assigned reading while at the same time collaborating with food systems projects.
 I draw on multiple learning modalities, and emphasize teamwork skills that are essential to change making.

 Experiential Learning through Engagement in Food Systems